-The Continent has always seemed a place where speed limits for drivers are higher.
-Tourists have felt fairly immune, since they'll soon be back home and out of the jurisdiction of the police force, and there's no agreement between many countries for enforcing fines.
-But in France you're no longer as free to speed as you once were.
+The continent has always seemed a place where speed limits for drivers are higher.
+Tourists once felt fairly immune, assuming they'd soon be back home and out of reach of local police.
+But things have changed: in France you’re no longer as free to speed as you once were.

 The Penalties

-Speeding can mean an on-the-spot fine of up and if you don't have it, the police can keep your vehicle until you come up with the cash.
-If you're caught going more than 50kph (31mph) over the limit, your car can be confiscated.
-Anyone caught going more than 25kph (approx 16mph) over the limit can lose their licence on the spot.
+Speeding can mean an on-the-spot fine, and if you cannot pay immediately, the police may impound your vehicle until you do.
+If you’re caught driving more than 50 kph (31 mph) over the limit, your car can be confiscated.
+Anyone caught going more than 40 kph (25 mph) over the limit risks losing their licence on the spot.

-You need to carry your driving licence, the V5 vehicle registration document, and a current certificate of car insurance.
-In case you need to stop for an emergency you need either working hazard flashers or a warning triangle.
-Since it's the law, you also have to carry a spare set of light bulbs.
+You must carry your driving licence, the V5 vehicle registration document, and a current certificate of car insurance.
+In case of emergency, you need either working hazard flashers or a warning triangle.
+It is also a legal requirement to carry a spare set of light bulbs and a reflective safety vest for each passenger.

-Remember too that the drink-driving limits are stricter than they are in Britain.
-You're classed as over the limit if you have more than 50 milligrams of alcohol per 100 millilitres of blood (it's 80 mg in England).
+Drink-driving limits are stricter than in Britain.
+You are over the limit if you have more than 50 milligrams of alcohol per 100 millilitres of blood (compared with 80 mg in England and Wales).
+For bus and coach drivers, and for new drivers with less than three years’ experience, the limit is just 20 mg.

-Radar traps are frequent, and urban speed limits start at the town sign (be very aware that those don't always coincide with the 50kph signs, so you need to keep your eyes open).
+Radar traps are frequent, and urban speed limits begin at the town sign (be aware these don’t always coincide with separate 50 kph signs, so keep a close eye out).

-There are two sets of speed limits in France, one for dry weather, the other for wet.
-If it's less than two years since you passed your test, the lower wet weather limits apply at all times.
+There are two sets of speed limits in France, one for dry weather and one for wet.
+If it’s less than three years since you passed your test, the lower wet-weather limits apply at all times.

 Dry Weather Limits: